isomerpages/moe-pasirrispri/_our-school/School Rules.md

 ### General

+1. All students should show respect towards school staff and schoolmates.No student is to hurt another person, physically or psychologically.
+The school does not condone bullying.
-1\.
-All students should keep the school compound and premises clean.
+2. All students should keep the school compound and premises clean and litter free.
-2\.
-No wearing of any form of jewellery is allowed.
-However, girls may wear small plain gold studs or earings.
+3. Students leaving the classroom must get the permission from the teacher.
+4. No student is allowed to remain in the classroom during recess.
+5. No student is allowed to enter the Staff Room.
-3\.
-Students should observe silence in the Teaching Block.
+6. Students should observe silence and exercise consideration in the teaching and learning block.
-4\.
-No running or playing is allowed along corridors and in the canteen.
+7. Students are not to run or shout along the corridors and in the canteen.
-5\.
-Pupils leaving the classrooms must get permission from their teacher.

-(put from point 1.1 to 1.8)
+8. All students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.

 ### Student Attire